weidongxu-microsoft/work-notes/fluent-v2-overview.md

 Possible enhancement for track2:
 - `beginCreate` with first response (Success or Accept), then optionally continue the polling, or wait till later.
 Helpful in case that operation takes hours.
 - Alternative for operation without resource object.
-Helpful in case that lots of operation on different resources is needed, and additional GET is to be avoided.
+Helpful in case that large number of operations on different resources is needed, and GET requests to initalize the resource object is taking quota unnecessarily.
+- Alternative to resource objects returned in `list`, but requires additional `get` per object to complete the object.

 ---